PlasticDigits/ustr-cmm/docs/CONTRACTS.md

 7. **Decimal Handling**: System uses each token's on-chain decimal count when calculating CR ratios, ensuring oracle prices match regardless of decimal configuration (6 for native `uusd`, 18 for most CW20s, etc.).

 8. **Governance Transition Plan**: In Phase 1, governance is a single admin EOA.
 Phase 2 will transfer governance to a multi-sig with additional security measures.
 Phase 3+ will implement full DAO governance with on-chain voting.
-Withdrawal timelocks will be implemented in the multi-sig/DAO contracts rather than in the treasury itself, keeping the treasury simple and allowing governance mechanisms to evolve.
+The treasury contract implements withdrawal timelocks directly, providing security at the contract level regardless of the governance mechanism.

 **Security Features**:
 - Governance changes require 7-day waiting period
+- Withdrawals require 7-day waiting period
-- Current governance can cancel pending transfers
+- Current governance can cancel pending transfers and withdrawals
 - All actions emit events for transparency
-- No direct access to assets except via explicit `Withdraw` calls
+- No direct access to assets except via explicit withdrawal proposals

 **Full Specification**: See [PROPOSAL.md](../PROPOSAL.md#treasury-contract) for complete interface details.